 - 1. Written permission from a parish's regional archdeacon must be received before the resumption of in-person Sunday services.
 In-person worship services may be suspended at any time by the bishop. - 2.
 The maximum number of people who can attend an in-person worship service, inclusive of all spaces within a building shall be the lesser of: - o 30% of the capacity of the worship space, physically distanced; or - o 50 people, including worship leaders and staff. - 3.
-Clergy and/or licensed lay workers may organize governance and planning meetings, as well as faith formation activities, including Bible studies, educational events, or prayer sessions, provided such gatherings do not exceed 25 people when held outdoors and 10 people (wearing a mask or face covering) when held indoors, and maintaining physical distancing at all times. - 4.
+Clergy and/or licensed lay workers may organize governance and planning meetings, as well as faith formation activities, including Bible studies, educational events, or prayer sessions, provided such gatherings do not exceed 25 people when held outdoors and 10 people (wearing a mask or face covering) when held indoors, and maintaining at least 2m physical distance at all times. - 4.
 Records of those attending worship services, offices, meetings, and faith formation activities are to be maintained and kept for 30 days to assist public health officials with any necessary contact tracing. - 5.
-Any confirmed case of COVID-19 involving a person who may have attended church property must be immediately reported to the diocesan executive officer by the rector or priest-in-charge. - 6.
-Vestry meetings, when necessary, are to be conducted online in accordance with the guidance published on the online diocesan resource hub for holding vestry meetings during the pandemic.
+Any confirmed case of COVID-19 involving a person who may have attended parish property must be immediately reported to the diocesan executive officer by the rector or priest-in-charge. - 6.
+Vestry meetings, when necessary, are to be conducted online in accordance with the guidance published on the online diocesan resource hub for holding vestry meetings during the pandemic. - 7.
+In-person childcare, Sunday school, and other children and youth programming is not permitted.

-- 7. In-person childcare, Sunday school and other children and youth programming is not permitted. - 8.
-In-person social or fundraising gatherings are not permitted, and food and beverages are not to be served or shared at any time on church property. - 9.
+- 8. In-person social or fundraising gatherings are not permitted. - 9.
+Food and beverages are not to be served or shared at any meeting, event, study, or other activities organized by the parish, except where permitted by public health officials in order to provide essential food programs to those who are food insecure. - 10.
 Community gardens and farmer's markets may be operated in compliance with the advice, recommendations and instructions of public health officials.